ngongocanh/ngongocanh.github.io/_pages/about.md

 My biggest strength is the ability to combine analytical and critical approach with thorough knowledge of administrative processes and project management skills.
 It means that when you give me a problem to solve, I will provide an in-depth evidence-based analysis, explain all the options and their pros and cons and execute the desired solution.

+My research centers around macroprudential policy, financial stability and non-bank financial intermediation.
+I am particularly interested in policy interactions and their impacts for the real economy.

 I was fortunate enough to land a research job at the [Czech National Bank](https://www.cnb.cz/en/)  only in my first year of the PhD which improved my skills in policy-relevant research, academic writing and econometric modelling.

 As a PhD student, I have obtained some teaching experience, mainly in economics courses for Bachelor students.
 I have also been involved in various research grants and projects, both as an active contributor and a project manager/coordinator.